mynk-tmr/notes/Printed/OOPs.md

 **Association** : special type of association.
 Used to denote "HAS-A" relationship.

 **Composition** : special association where contained object can't exist on its own.
-Better than inheritance.
 ##### Inheritance
 - allows one class to inherit properties and behavior from another.
 - supports “reusability” and "extensibility"